 Dr. Rick Kubina, BCBA-D, is a professor of special education at Penn State and a Board Certified Behavior Analyst with doctoral designation.
 Dr. Kubina's research focuses on the science of individual measurement and performance/learning improvement.
 He is the co-author of The Precision Teaching Book and the co-founder of Chartlytics, a web application system for precisely pinpointing and recording behavior for making decisions and using repeated problem-solving to help learners experience effective and efficient learning outcomes.

-Dr. David Lee, BCBA-D, is a professor of special education at Penn State and is the department head for Educational Psychology, Counseling, and Special Education.
-He is also the director of the Applied Behavior Analysis program and is a Board Certified Behavior Analyst with doctoral designation.
+Dr. David Lee, BCBA-D, is a professor of special education.
 The focus of Dr. Lee’s research is to develop, evaluate, and disseminate programs to support students with or at risk for emotional/behavior disorders.
 His research draws upon a behavior analytic framework to create positive, function-based interventions for students, primarily in middle/high school.